RancidDax/namazu.tools/top.md

 ### Program Loop

-The mechanic begins with each player being assigned 1 of 4 numbers, with two of each.
+The mechanic begins with each player being assigned numbers 1 to 4, with two of each.
 Program loop requires 4 sets of 2 towers to be soaked in a sequential order **(1->2->3->4)** that will deal significant damage to the player inside.

 For each set of towers that needs to be soaked, two tethers must be taken by two players and taken away from the towers in the order **(3->4->1->2)**.